AtlantixJJ/AtlantixJJ.github.io/_posts/2016-9-6-Theano-Speech-Recognition-Using-CTC-Build-from-Zero.md

     return f_grad_shared, f_update
 {% endhighlight %}

+But I am rather confused in two ways:

++ tparams is not theano variable but dictionary instead
++ does lr has any effect?
+What's more, I think `Adadelta` prefers lr to be set to 1, having nothing to do with learning rate scheduling.

+Again, please tell me if you know why : ) .

 Here is my modified version.
-My modification includes:
+Modification includes:

 + Switch dictionary parameter to ordinary theano shared variable parameter.
 + Enable multiple inputs by using a list of shared varibles.
 + Removed `lr`.